juliasilge/course-ML-tidymodels/chapters/chapter1.md

 <exercise id="8" title="Evaluate your models">

 The `fit_lm` and `fit_rf` models you just trained are in your environment.
 It's time to evaluate them! 🤩 For regression models, we will focus on evaluating using the **root mean squared error**.
 This quantity is measured in the same units as the original data (log of miles per gallon, in our case).
 Lower values indicate a better fit to the data.
-It's not too hard to calculate root mean squared error manually, but the [yardstick](https://tidymodels.github.io/yardstick/) package offers convenient functions for this and other model performance metrics.
+It's not too hard to calculate root mean squared error manually, but the [yardstick](https://tidymodels.github.io/yardstick/) package offers convenient functions for this and many other model performance metrics.

 **Instructions**

 - Load the tidymodels metapackage, to access yardstick functions.
 - Create new columns for model predictions from each of the models you have trained, first linear regression and then random forest.
-- Evaluate the performance of these models using [`metrics()`](https://tidymodels.github.io/yardstick/reference/metrics.html) by specifying the column in the original data that contains the real fuel efficiency.
+- Evaluate the performance of these models using [`metrics()`](https://tidymodels.github.io/yardstick/reference/metrics.html) by specifying the column that contains the real fuel efficiency.

 <codeblock id="01_08">

 - Use `fit_lm` to predict the values for linear regression and `fit_rf` to predict values for random forest.
-- The "truth" column in the original data is the column that holds fuel efficiency, `MPG`.
+- The "truth" column in `results` is the column that holds fuel efficiency, `MPG`.

 </codeblock>